blueset/project-sekai-ctf-eana/ppc-ktane/README.md

 ## Hints

 * Only “Keypad”, “Who’s on first”, “Memory”, “Wires”, “Button”, and “Password” modules are ported.
 No other module will appear on the bomb.
 * No modules or other components will appear on the back, left and right sides of the bomb.
-Serial number, indicators, and batteries will only appear on either the top or the bottom sides of the bomb.
+Serial number, indicators, and batteries will only appear on the top and bottom sides of the bomb.

 ## Writeup